comiker91/search_free_ip_address/Readme.md

 ## Usage

-Just set your settings like you need in the config.ini If done just run the main.py
+Just set your settings like you need in the config.ini If done just run the main.py (python main.py Windows python3 main.py linux)

 ## Requirements